About

 Clive

-I was an actor for the better part of the past forty years, eighteen of them walking the same streets as Eddie Collins does in Murder Unscripted, Red Desert, Velvet on a Tuesday Afternoon and Martini Shot.
+I call myself a “recovering actor,” having been one for the better part of the last forty years.
+For eighteen of those years, I walked the same Hollywood streets as my fictional detective Eddie Collins does over the course of six novels: Murder Unscripted, Red Desert, Velvet on a Tuesday Afternoon, Martini Shot, Frog in a Bucket, and Room Tone.

-I currently live in southern Oregon, amidst a 1,000+ title movie collection and an extensive crime fiction library.
-I’m quite content to let the Internet and Google Maps escort me around Hollywood.
+I currently live in southwestern Oregon, surrounded by shelves containing a 1,000+ title movie collection and an extensive crime fiction library.

 1. No, John, I don’t need the book back.
 I donate boxes of them from time to time.
 Glad you enjoyed it.
 Yes, I am a former actor, now writing private eye novels.
 My third one, “Velvet on a Tuesday Afternoon” will be published by Coffeetown Press on November 1.
 The first two in the series, “Murder Unscripted” and “Red Desert” will be reprinted on October 1 from the same publisher.
 Check ’em out!
 Thanks for your service, and I hope your treatment goes well.
 I’m a vet as well and served with the 2nd Infantry Division in Korea in 68 and 69.
 And good for your mother!